RSSchermer/entitytled/README.md

 }
 ```

+This snippet runs a database I/O action which will a future result holding all
+movies.
+If this future runs successfully, it will print out the movies name
-If there are 1000 movies, this will execute a 1001 queries: 1 to retrieve all
+and the name of the director who directed it.
+If there are 1000 movies, this
+will execute a 1001 queries: 1 to retrieve all the movies and then one for each
-the movies and then one for each movie to retrieve its director.
-This is
+movie to retrieve its director.
+This is obviously not desirable.

-obviously not desirable.
-The solution to this problem is to eager-load the
-directors with `include`:
+The solution to this problem is to eager-load the directors with `include`:

 ```scala
 db.run(Movie.all.include(Movie.director).result).onSuccess { _.foreach { m =>